 Key Considerations about Personal Guarantees for Directors

-Directors considering providing a personal guarantee to one or more creditors for their business should consider capping their liabilities.
+Directors considering providing a personal guarantee to one or more creditors for their business should consider capping their liabilities, or taking out personal guarantee insurance.
 Frequently, directors fail to reach an agreement with creditors on this issue, but it makes good business sense to limit the financial responsibilities where possible and to establish contractual clarity on the subject.
 By doing so, the potential for disagreements and legal disputes can be limited later on.
 Even issues that may initially seem insignificant can be worth clarifying because they can become vitally important if the company enters into insolvency.

 Can You Get Out of Personal Guarantees?